roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-in-white.md

  "We all deserve to be happy son, and I was never happier then when I was with Ellie," Mom said.

  "Not even when I was born," I joked.
-Report_Story #2